dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 ### Set up the video ([CameraView](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/api-reference/cameraview.html)) container

-To render video within a component and handle its lifecycle properly, we can use framework's methods (such as `#` or `ref` or `bind:this`) to get the component's `HTMLDivElement`.
+To render video within a component and handle its lifecycle properly, we can use framework methods (such as `#` or `ref` or `bind:this`) to get the component's `HTMLDivElement`.
 This is where the video will be rendered.

 ```tsx
 let cameraviewContainer;